Nikon FM2n Review

 Then I finally use the aperture ring to fine-tune my exposure depending on the scene.
 Remember, you do have a light meter to guide you along the way.

-You just have to decide if you want an over or underexposure or perhaps use the combination of shutter speed and aperture suggested by the 60/40 center-weighted light meter.
+You must decide if you want over- or underexposure or perhaps use the combination of shutter speed and aperture suggested by the 60/40 center-weighted light meter.

-It is a back-to-basics approach and I do not mind.
-In ways, it reminds me of when you put a vinyl LP on your record player.
-First, you dust off the LP, then move the needed to the LP, and then you hear the crackling sound for a second or two before the music fills the room.
+It is a back-to-basics approach, and I do not mind.
+It reminds me of when you put a vinyl LP on your record player.
+First, you dust off the LP, then move the needle to the LP, and then you hear the crackling sound for a second or two before the music fills the room.

-I will admit that once in a while I do miss the aperture priority mode that I had in my Nikon FE2 but then again I tell myself it is healthy to slow down and think for a second.
+I will admit that once in a while, I miss the aperture priority mode that I had in my Nikon FE2, but then again, I tell myself it is healthy to slow down and think for a second.

 Cambie Bridge, Vancouver, Nikon FM2n, Nikkor 50mm f/1.4 AIS, Ilford Delta 100